FOREX-Dollar hits two-decade high amid rising US rates, Ukraine war, China's lockdowns

 By Tom Westbrook

-SINGAPORE, May 9 (Reuters) - The dollar hit a two-decade high on Monday as investors searched for safety and yield due to growing concerns over slowing global economic growth and rising interest rates.
+SINGAPORE, May 9 (Reuters) - The dollar hit a two-decade high on Monday as investors searched for safety and yield in the face of growing concern over slowing global economic growth and rising interest rates.

-Surging inflation, the war in Ukraine, and tighter lockdowns against COVID-19 in Beijing and Shanghai, have left investors uncertain on many counts, but they are sure that U.S. interest rates are going up -- and the dollar is following.
+Surging inflation, the war in Ukraine, and tighter lockdowns against COVID-19 in Beijing and Shanghai, have left investors uncertain on many counts, but they are sure that U.S. interest rates are going up - and the dollar has been following.

+The dollar index =USD, which measures the greenback against six major currencies, is up nearly 9% this year and hit its highest since late 2002 on Monday at 104.090.

+The growth sensitive Australian dollar AUD=D3 fell 1% to $0.6999, its lowest since February.
+Sterling GBP=D3 and the New Zealand dollar NZD=D3 hit 22-month lows, while the euro and yen were barely above recent major troughs.
+AUD/GBP/

 "Moves in U.S. interest rates are not the only dollar support," said strategists at NatWest Markets in a note.